pwn20wndstuff/Undecimus/README.md

 by [@pwn20wnd](https://twitter.com/Pwn20wnd) & [@sbingner](https://twitter.com/sbingner)<br/>
 UI by [@DennisBednarz](https://twitter.com/DennisBednarz) & [Samg_is_a_Ninja](https://reddit.com/u/Samg_is_a_Ninja)<br/>

-## Changes over the other jailbreaks
+## Changes over other jailbreaks
 * All exploits in same app
 * Detailed error messages
-* Faster and more patches
+* Faster and more stable patches
 * No extra battery drain
 * No random freezes and\or slow downs
 * No malware